client-engineering-devops/gitops-workshop-guide/sterling/README.md

 ./sterlingtoolkit-pv.sh
 ```

-ow deploy the generated resources changes by committing and pushing the changes to your `multi-tenancy-gitops-services` repository:
+Now deploy the generated resources changes by committing and pushing the changes to your `multi-tenancy-gitops-services` repository:
 ```bash
 # Verify the changes by with the following command.
 You should see new yaml files for the sealed secrets and volume storage yamls
 git diff